Before you begin

 - Configure Node Pools: Specify pools of nodes, their size, and quantity.
 The suggested default is a control plane pool containing 3 Standard_DS3_v2 nodes and a worker pool containing 6 Standard_DS3_v2 nodes.
 You can also specify labels, node taints, and subnet ID’s as part of each pool.

-- Add Cloud Provider Tags: Specify tags on all resources created in your cloud provider for this cluster.
+- Add Infrastructure Provider Tags: Specify tags on all resources created in your infrastructure provider for this cluster.
 You can add up to 10 tags in this form.
-Different cloud providers have varying restrictions on their tags.
-See the [Azure Tags User Guide][azure_tags] for more information about using tags in Azure.
+Different infrastructure providers have varying restrictions on their tags.
+See the Azure Tags User Guide for more information on using tags in Azure.

-- Add Labels: By default, your cluster has some suggested labels that reflect the cloud provider provisioning.
+- Add Labels: By default, your cluster has some suggested labels that reflect the infrastructure provider provisioning.
 For example, in Azure your cluster may be labelled with the datacenter region as well as

 provider: azure.
 Cluster labels are matched to the selectors created for projects.
 Changing a cluster label may add or remove the cluster from projects.